MathiesW/2022-code-surface-similarity-parameter-ml-loss-metric/README.md

 - [JAX](https://docs.jax.dev/en/latest/)

 has to be manually installed. **At the moment, there is no implementation for the `'torch'` backend**.

+## Documentation
+The full documentation is available at [Read the Docs](https://2022-code-surface-similarity-parameter-ml-loss-metric.readthedocs.io/en/latest/index.html).

 ## Usage examples